cherv11/Theory-of-Everything/works/en/PSS.md

 <p>
     <img class="pimg" src="../../../images/PSS/4.jpg" width=400>
     <p class="pdesc">Figure 4.
-Factors which impacts the presence of bulling and the level of grades</p>
+Factors which impact the presence of bulling and the level of grades</p>
 </p>

 $α_i^{w_i}$ object is any subset in the set of all schools containing the information about correlation between the presence of bulling and poor grades.
 It can be not only a student as a set of grades (this is why we didn't add him), but also a whole school, city, one class, the influence of other students in the school on one or many grades of a particular student, or the certain pair of students — these are different levels of abstraction.
 Factors influencing a correlation are factors influencing correlating sets: the presence of student's friends and the level of parent's pressure on the students who inclined to bull the others.
 By identifying these factors, you can make predictions for the level of bulling and the fairness of giving grades in a particular school and, as a result, predict the $w_i$ correlation.
 This also allows you to identify theorems: there are less poor grades in the schools where students are more friendly; there are more bulling in the schools where the level of parent's pressure is higher.